Mickelson plays on amid news of U.S. probe into possible insider trading

 Icahn had accumulated a 9.1 percent stake in Clorox in February 2011.
 In July, he made an offer for the company that valued it at above $10 billion and sent its stock soaring.

 Those trades appeared to have no connection to Icahn, the newspaper added.
-Icahn told Reuters he had never purchased shares nor been involved with Dean.
+Icahn told Reuters he had never purchased shares or been involved with Dean.

 Federal prosecutors in Manhattan are handling the inquiry in conjunction with the FBI and the SEC, the New York Times reported.
 Since August 2009, Manhattan U.S. Attorney Preet Bharara's office has convicted 81 people of insider trading, either at trial or via guilty pleas, with no acquittals.